Donders-Institute/PRESTUS/documentation/doc_pseudoCT.md

 1) Perform a SimNIBS segmentation using a T1w and a PETRA UTE scan (instead of T2) as inputs.
     - You can either use the SimNIBS GUI or PRESTUS (**default**).
 2) Run in bash: `create_pseudoCT.sh`.
-    - create_pseudoCT.sh calls the MATLAB function find_soft_tissue_peak
+    - functions/create_pseudoCT.sh calls the MATLAB function find_soft_tissue_peak

 The pseudoCT and an associated mask file will be deposited in the `m2m` folder alongside the SimNIBS segmentation.